-Y. Alternate Work Program
+Z. Alternate Work Program

-The Alternate Work Program, sometimes called "light duty program", "light duty status" and "alternate duty" allows a regular employee to return to work in a capacity which suits their physical limitations when a physician certifies their inability to perform regular job duties following an on-the-job or off-the job injury or illness but certifies that they are eligible for an alternate work assignment.
+The Alternate Work Program, sometimes called "light duty program", "light duty status" and "alternate duty" allows a full-time and/or three-quarter time employee to return to work in a capacity which suits their physical limitations when a physician certifies their inability to perform regular job duties following an on-the-job or off-the job injury or illness but certifies that they are eligible for an alternate work assignment.
 Employees are not guaranteed placement in an alternate work assignment.
 Alternate work assignments will be made based on availability and as deemed necessary to the operation of the City of Greeley.